Boeing to pay $17 million to settle plane production issues - WTMJ

 The FAA said Boeing will pay the $17 million civil penalty within 30 days and could be hit with about $10 million in additional fines if it fails to take steps including preventing the use of unapproved parts.
 The FAA said Boeing also must analyze whether the company and its suppliers are ready to safely raise production rates for the 737.

 A Boeing spokesman said the company “fully resolved” the problems in its production system and supply chain.
-“We continue to devote time and resources to improving safety and quality performance across our operations,” including ensuring that employees comply with regulatory requirements, the spokesman said.
+“We continue to devote time and resources to improving safety and quality performance across our operations,” including ensuring that employees comply with regulatory requirements, the spokesman, Ivan Gale, said.

 The settlement covers issues previously identified by the FAA.
 The agency had proposed a $19.7 million penalty for Boeing’s use of unapproved sensors on nearly 800 planes and $9.3 million for installing unapproved wing panels on more than 300 planes including Max jets and an older 737 model called the NG.
 The wing panels provide extra lift during takeoff and landing, and ones made by a Boeing contractor had failed a quality test.